 13 of the 14 air monitoring stations in our study meet both Canadian and U.S. standards, and air quality is generally improving thanks to new actions in Washington and British Columbia that control sources of air pollution.

-EPA and Environment Canada have set federal air pollution reduction targets for tiny particles of air pollution that are 2.5 micrometers in diameter and smaller (also called PM2.5).
-These fine particles - such as those found in smoke or haze - are 100 times smaller than the width of a human hair.
-They can be inhaled deeply into a person's respiratory system and cause severe health problems.
-They also contribute to poor visibility and can impact the function of the ecosystem.
+EPA and Environment Canada have set federal air quality standards for fine particulates such as those found in smoke or haze.
+These fine particles, also called PM2.5, as they are 2.5 micrometers in diameter or less, are 100 times smaller than the width of a human hair.
+PM2.5 can be inhaled deeply into a person's respiratory system and cause severe health problems.
+It also contributes to poor visibility and can impact the function of the ecosystem.

-Levels of fine particulate at 13 of the 14 air monitoring stations shown in the map below meet both the Canada Wide Standard and the U.S. Daily Standard.
-Levels of fine particulate in south Tacoma exceed the more stringent Canada Wide Standard but meet the U.S. Daily Standard.
+Levels of fine particulates at 13 of the 14 air monitoring stations shown in the map below meet both the Canadian Ambient Air Quality Standard and the U.S. Daily Standard.
+Levels of fine particulates in south Tacoma exceed the more stringent Canadian Ambient Air Quality Standard but meet the U.S. Daily Standard.

 - Bellingham, Washington